vahidAK/PatMat/README.md

   --device <GPU devices to be used (e,g. cuda:0 cuda:1)> \
   --trim_strategy dna
 ```
+After basecalling you need to merge all the fastq files to a single file.

 ## 2- Mapping nanopore basecalled reads
 Here we use [minimap2](https://github.com/lh3/minimap2) to align nanopore reads to reference genome.
 You may use other tools such as [Winnowmap](https://github.com/marbl/Winnowmap).
 ```
 minimap2 -ax map-ont --MD -L -t <# of threads> \
-  /path/to/reference.ca \
+  /path/to/reference.fa \
-  /path/to/reads.fastq > /path/to/output.sam
+  /path/to/reads.fastq > /path/to/aligned_reads.sam
 ```
 After alignment was complete you need to sort and index alignment file.
 ```
-samtools sort -@ <# of threads> /path/to/output.sam  -o /path/to/output.bam
+samtools sort -@ <# of threads> /path/to/aligned_reads.sam  -o /path/to/aligned_reads.bam
-samtools index -@ <# of threads> /path/to/output.bam
+samtools index -@ <# of threads> /path/to/aligned_reads.bam
 ```

 ## 3- Methylation Calling from nanopore data